ice1000/jimgui/README.md

 Cross-platform efficient pure Java binding for [dear-imgui](https://github.com/ocornut/imgui), Kotlin is used as code generation tool.

+This binding a rather bare, that reflects imgui's API directly.
+I think it's good enough, but you may expect some other styles.
+There is a declarative wrapper of jimgui, namely [flui](https://github.com/newk5/flui) available.

 ## Features
 Can be considered as both advantages and disadvantages.